Using Differential Evolution to avoid local minima in Variational Quantum Algorithms: Acknowledgments

 \section{Acknowledgments}

 We thank the CESGA Quantum Computing group members for feedback and the stimulating intellectual environment they provide.
-We thank Lois Orosa for feedback and helful discussions.
-This work was supported by Axencia Galega de Innovación through the Grant Agreement ``Despregamento dunha infraestructura baseada en tecnoloxías Cuánticas da información que permita impulsar a I+D+I en Galicia'' within the program FEDER Galicia 2014-2020.
+We thank Lois Orosa, Prof. Javier Mas, and Juan Santos for feedback and helpful discussions.
+This work was supported by Axencia Galega de Innovación through the Grant Agreement ``Despregamento dunha infraestrutura baseada en tecnoloxías cuánticas da información que permita impulsar a I+D+I en Galicia'' within the program FEDER Galicia 2014-2020.
 A. Gómez was supported by MICIN through the European Union NextGenerationEU recovery plan (PRTR-C17.I1), and by the Galician Regional Government through the “Planes Complementarios de I+D+I con las Comunidades Autónomas” in Quantum Communication.
 Simulations on this work were performed using the Finisterrae III Supercomputer, funded by the project CESGA-01 FINISTERRAE III.